 He was buried with the relic on the site of the city before its foundation.
 The original mausoleum dates back to the 7th century.
 The tiled archways, antechambres and beautiful floral mosaics in Andalusian and Turkish style and luminescent colours were added at the end of the 17th century.

 This mausoleum is a place of great veneration.
 It is the most frequently visited shrine by Tunisians, specially at the time of the religious festivities commemorating the birth of the Prophet, wedding contracts signing and circumcision ceremonies during the holy month Ramazan when boys get sunnet.
 It is a custom that the Kairawani girl offers her first carpet to the saint, who is famous for having gift for guarding against evil.

-The shrine is located northwest of the medina near the louage station.
-At the entrance a visitor will be asked to buy a multiple site ticket that includes the visit to the six most important objects in the city for only ten Tunisian dinars.
+The shrine is located northwest of the medina near louage station.
+At the entrance a visitor will be offered to buy a multiple site ticket that includes the visit to the six most important objects in the city for only ten Tunisian dinars.